etamu-class/assg00/README.md

 communicate with me, and I will give back comments on the `Feedback` pull request of your progress for the assignment.
 You should not close or merge the `Feedback` pull request.
-When I am satisfied you have 100% completed an assignment, I will merge and close the `Feedback` pull request for you.
-This is an indication that you have completed all parts of an assignment.
-If the `Feedback` pull request is still open, it means I have not yet accepted it fully, and there may be comments or requirements from me for additional tasks or items you need to fix before your work is considered 100% complete.
+When I am satisfied you have 100% completed an assignment, I will give a code review and evaluation of your work, and may merge or close the `Feedback` pull request if the assignment is 100% complete.

 For this practice assignment, the goal is to create two functions named `isPrime()` and `findPrimes()`.
-Then finally these functions are used in a command line simulation tool.
+Then finally these functions are used in a command line tool.
 We will start with the first function.

 ## Task 1: Implement `isPrime()` Function